pu2clr/PIC16F/projects/19-74HC151_MULTIPLEXER/PIC16F887/README.md

 **4. Optimization of pin usage:** The multiplexer allows you to use pins for other functions, such as communication, LED control, or other devices, even if the pins are also configurable as analog or digital inputs.

+**5. Ease of Scalability: If you anticipate that your project might scale up, incorporating a multiplexer from the start makes it easier to add more input channels in the future without significant redesign.
+It’s a forward-looking approach that accommodates growth**.